SpeedoPasanen/gun-rx/README.md

 .on() returns a hot Observable which keeps streaming changes to you indefinately.
 So remember to call `subscription.unsubscribe()` when the view is destroyed or you don't want any more updates.
 Not doing this will result in memory leaks and other unwanted stuff to happen.

 ## Using with NodeJS?
-I don't see why it wouldn't *just work*.
+I don't see why this wouldn't *just work* on the server, as long as your NodeJS version is recent enough to support import/export.
 Let me know if you try.

 ## Using with Angular
 If you don't have an angular project yet, run `ng new my-gun-rx-app`